takuya/php-GenetatorArrayAccess/README.md

 ### CachingIterator is not enough

-Using `\CachingIterator` is a common manner, but make a problem
+Using `\CachingIterator` is a common way, but make a problem
 #### \CachingIterator cannot be a array.

 This behaviour is very confusing.